mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 ## See your billable users list

-To see a list of your billable users on your GitLab group page go to **Settings > Billing**.
-This page provides information about your subscription and occupied seats for your group which is the list of billable users for your particular group.
+Your GitLab group billing page under **Settings > Billing** provides information about your subscription and occupied seats.

+To view the list of billable users for your particular group, use the **See usage** button.

-### Remove billablbe user
+### Remove billable user

-To remove a user of your billable users on your GitLab group page go to **Settings > Billing > See usage**.
-There a user can be remove by selecting **Remove user** from the elipsis menu.
+When viewing your list of billable users, you can remove a user by selecting **Remove user** from the ellipsis menu.

 ## Subscription expiry